Berlin is dynamic, tolerant and international – and that’s nowhere more true than at Nollendorfplatz in Schöneberg, and has been for 100 years.

 Today you’ll see rainbow flags everywhere in Schöneberg.
 On cafés, restaurants, gyms, boutiques and bookshops, many of which cater specially for gay and lesbian customers.But as a reminder that such peaceful tolerance and co-existence was not always a given, a memorial plaque to the gay and lesbian victims of National Socialism is located at the Nollendorfplatz U-Bahn station.

 Every year in mid-July, the neighbourhood hosts the weekend-long gay and lesbian street festival.
 With over 350,000 visitors it’s one of the biggest festivals of its kind and is a fixture of the Berlin Pride Weeks that last all through July.
 During the Pride Weeks more than 200 political, cultural and sporting events take place.
 As well as the lesbian and gay street festival on Motzstraße, these also include Christopher Street Day, CSD auf der Spree and Gay Night at the Zoo, the lesbian and gay swing party at Berlin Zoo.

 Over the years, some cafés and bars have become genuine institutions for the scene, such as Café Berio, for instance.
 Enjoy a cup of coffee and a slice of cake while you watch what’s happening on Maaßenstraße.
-Enjoy an evening at the stylish Restaurant More, which serves international cuisine in a designer ambience.
-A heartier kind of fare is available at the cosy old-fashioned Raststätte Gnadenbrot.
+Enjoy a heartier kind of fare at the cosy old-fashioned Raststätte Gnadenbrot.

 Find out more about the city’s neighbourhoods with our Going Local Berlin app.